 Here are 3 other reasons I love Larchfield:

 - No corkage – you can supply your own wine and bubbly for your drinks reception and dinner.

 - Accommodation on site.

 - The greenhouse is just epic, and perfect for photos on a rainy day.

 Drenagh House is simply exquisite in every way.
 With exclusive use of the estate, and the option to have your ceremony in the stunning Walled Garden, it’s a gorgeous choice.
 The staff and team there are also absolutely fabulous.
-You are in good hands with the planners, including the lovely Hannah and on the day you’ve got Trevor making sure everything runs smoothly.
+You are in good hands with the team who are experts at running your day to perfection.
 I put together a styled shoot to show off the incredible inside of the house, you can check it out here.